GDPR Compliance Risks and Mitigation

-- Hard drives may contain a latent damage of confidential data
+- Hard drives may contain latent damage of confidential data

 - Address books may contain personal email addresses

-Inception will ensure that all hardware removed from customer sites will have the hard drive removed and sanitised prior to either redeployment or end of life disposal.
-In the event of a hard drive being removed due to component failure, Inception will ensure that hard drive is destroyed beyond reasonable data recovery attempts.
+Inception will ensure that all hardware removed from customer sites will have the hard drive removed and sanitised prior to either redeployment or end-of-life disposal.
+In the event of a hard drive being removed due to component failure, Inception will ensure that the hard drive is destroyed beyond reasonable data recovery attempts.